coleifer/peewee/docs/peewee/playhouse.rst

 .. py:class:: Table(dataset, name, model_class)

-    The *Table* class provides a high-level API for working with rows in a given table.
+    Provides a high-level API for working with rows in a given table.

     .. py:attribute:: columns